 The DEI Taskforce was appointed by Dean Sarah Bartlett in July 2020 to advise the Diversity Committee on key initiatives, including assisting in contracting with a consultant to execute a campus-wide campus climate survey.
-The taskforce leaders are Yahaira Castro, assistant dean for Student Experience, Jennifer Choi, director of Equity Initiatives, and Chief Diversity Officer Sahana Gupta.
+The taskforce leader is Yahaira Castro, assistant dean for student experience.

 The Newmark Graduate School of Journalism is one of 25 schools under the City University of New York.
 Below is a list of CUNY policies, as well as J-School policies, which our community can refer to regarding DEI concerns.

 - Reaffirmation of Commitment to Diversity/Equal Opportunity/Affirmative Action

 - 2020-2021 Affirmative Action Plan